 Advice for Purchasers

-As a purchaser, there are good reasons to ensure you have enough information prior to purchase about the existence of approvals and how planning constraints might affect a property, as:
+As a purchaser, there are good reasons to ensure you have enough information prior to purchase about the existence of building or planning approvals, and how planning constraints might affect a property, as:

-- obtaining an approval or doing rectification works to bring a building up to standards can be expensive
+- obtaining approvals or doing rectification works to bring a building up to standards can be costly

 - a home and contents insurance policy or payout could be affected

 - it may affect the value or resale potential of the property

-Council can help you by providing detailed information about the land, so you can protect yourself during the sale process and beyond.
+Council can help you by providing detailed information about the land, so you can protect yourself during the purchase process and beyond.

 What to look for when buying a property

-However, to inform your final decision, we recommend that you or your representative request a property search to tell you:
+However, to inform your final decision, we recommend that you request a property search to tell you:

-- whether all buildings or structures on the property are approved;
+- Whether all buildings or structures on the property have a building approval

 - Whether a building has had a final inspection, indicating it meets the relevant standards